Practical Ethics in the News Blog

-Our Practical Ethics blog is a daily ethical analysis of news events written by authors drawn from students and researchers in centres based at the Philosophy Faculty, University of Oxford, and from our visitors and guest authors.
+Our Practical Ethics blog provides a regular ethical analysis of news events written by authors drawn from researchers and staff in centres based at the Philosophy Faculty, University of Oxford, and occasionally from invited guest authors.
 We focus on current events with practical ethical relevance, including developments in science and technology, environmental policy, public health, and information ethics.

 The Practical Ethics in the News Blog aims to encourage cutting edge philosophical analysis of current events and key academic research in an accessible way.
 The goal is to promote dialogue and debate.
 The arguments presented are entirely the authors’ own and do not necessarily reflect the views or positions of the University of Oxford or any of its Departments or Centres.

 We encourage readers of our blog, including those who do not have a background in philosophy or ethics, to respond to posts and to engage in debate with our authors, and with each other.
 Comments should be polite, concise and relevant to the topic.
 Authors will respond to comments where possible, though may not respond to comments on old posts.

 We welcome debate and dissent, but will delete comments that are abusive, defamatory, off-topic or spam.
 We will not tolerate racism, sexism, homophobia or other forms of hate-speech, or contributions that could be interpreted as such.